openedx/frontend-app-gradebook/documentation/testing/smoke-test.md

     - [ ] Verify that students are shown with modified subsections and actions: "No Action" for unchanged users, "Success" for successful overrides.

 - [ ] *Masters only*: Interventions report
+    - Open a non-masters-track course.
+    - [ ] Verify that the "Interventions" tab does not appear.
+    - [ ] Verify that the "Interventions" button does not appear.
+    - Open a masters-track course.
+    - [ ] Verify that the "Interventions" tab appears to the right of the "Grades" tab.
+    - [ ] Verify that the "Interventions" button appears.
     - Click on the "Interventions" button to generate a CSV students and activity info.